XSockets/XVA/XVA-02-07-PollingDbForUpdates/Any OS/README.md

-This sample was built a back in January 2013 as an answer to a quesiton on SO, but was updated recently to XSockets 4
+This sample was built a back in January 2013 as an answer to a question on SO, but was updated recently to XSockets 4
 Stackoverflow: http://stackoverflow.com/questions/14319758/signalr-polling-database-for-updates/14326800#14326800